Exporting Your Site

 When you trigger an export, Stelae runs the following process:

 2. Crawl.
-An ephemeral export container crawls your WordPress site using httrack, starting from the discovered URLs.
-It downloads every page and follows links to capture CSS, JavaScript, images, fonts, and other assets.
+An ephemeral export container fetches your WordPress pages in parallel, starting from the discovered URLs.
+Each page is parsed once to capture its CSS, JavaScript, images, fonts, and other linked assets.

 3. Post-processing.
 The export pipeline fetches any assets referenced by the domain that weren’t captured during the crawl (e.g. images referenced in CSS), downloads Gravatars, and rewrites all URLs to be relative so the archive is portable.